+55. That environmental and social sustainability policies identify and include at least the following:

-- 54. That the corporate social responsibility policy include principles or commitments which the company voluntarily assumes regarding specific stakeholders and identifies, as a minimum: - a) The objectives of the corporate social responsibility policy and the development of tools to support it. - b) Corporate strategy related to sustainability, the natural environment and social issues. - c) Concrete practices in matters related to: shareholders, employees, clients, suppliers, social issues, the natural environment, diversity, fiscal responsibility, respect for human rights, and the prevention of unlawful conduct. - d) Means or systems for monitoring the results of the application of specific practices described in the immediately preceding paragraph, associated risks, and their management. - e) Means of supervising non-financial risk, ethics, and business conduct. - f) Communication channels, participation and dialogue with stakeholders. - g) Responsible communication practices that impede the manipulation of data and protect integrity and honour.
+- a) The principles, commitments, objectives and strategy relating to shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax responsibility, respect for human rights, and the prevention of corruption and other unlawful conduct - b) Means or systems for monitoring compliance with these policies, their associated risks, and management. - c) Mechanisms for supervising non-financial risk, including that relating to ethical aspects and aspects of business conduct. - d) Channels of communication, participation and dialogue with stakeholders. - e) Responsible communication practices that impede the manipulation of data and protect integrity and honour.